cecilia-balocchi/Urban-project/get_data/readme.txt

 In the shapefile Colman gave me originally this variable was missing, I just add it with 'get_GEOID.R'.

 ### Some notes
-- Use `readOGR` (instead of 'readShapePoly') to read and import a shapefile into R. Set the working directory where all the files are (not only .shp but also .shx, .prj, .dbf, .cpg).
-Use: 'readOGR("path/to/file.shp")'.
-- I usually import my shapefiles and save them as R objects in 'data/shapefiles'.
 - In `create data for sameer.R' I created a dataset with the number of crimes divided by type.